pygridtools/gridmap/README.rst

 Changelog
 ~~~~~~~~~

+-  0.9.8
+   +  Fixed a bug where only the first error was still showing because of an extra exception caused by job_output being undefined.

 -  0.9.7

    +  No longer dies with InvalidJobException when failing to retrieve job
      metadata from DRMAA service.
    +  Now print all exceptions encountered for jobs submitted instead of just
      exiting after first one.
    +  Die via exception instead of sys.exit when there were problems with some
      of the submitted jobs.

 -  0.9.6

    +  Fixed bug where jobs were being aborted before they ran.

 -  0.9.5

    +  Fixed bug where GRID_MAP_USE_MEM_FREE would only be interpretted as true if spelled 'True'.
    +  Added documentation describing how to override constants.

 -  0.9.4

    +   Added support for overriding the default queue and other constants via environment variables.
 For example, to change the default queue, just set the environment variable GRID_MAP_DEFAULT_QUEUE.
    +   Substantially more information is given about crashing jobs when we fail to unpickle the results from the Redis database.

 -  0.9.3

    +   Fixed serious bug where gridmap could not be imported in some instances.
    +   Refactored things a bit so there is no longer one large module with all of the code in it.
 (Doesn't change package interface)